St Nicholas' Church, Islip: Parish church

-Tradition holds that Edward the Confessor (circa 1004–66) was baptised in a church in Islip.
-The Church of England parish church of Saint Nicholas the Confessor has certainly existed since at least 1065, but the earliest part of the present building is the arcade between the nave and north aisle, which was built in about 1200 in the Transitional style between Early English and Decorated Gothic.
+Tradition holds that Edward the Confessor (circa 1004–66) was baptised in a church in Islip, and there has been a church on this site since at least 1065.
+The present church dates from the late 12th century but was largely rebuilt in the 14th century.

+The church comprises a chancel, nave with south and north aisles, west tower and south porch.
+The late Romanesque north nave arcade survives, with two squat round piers, and a single round-headed window has been reset at the west end of the south aisle.
 The chancel was rebuilt in 1780.
-In 1861 the Gothic Revival architect E.G. Bruton remodelled the chancel and restored the rest of the church.
+In 1861 the Gothic Revival architect E.G. Bruton remodelled the chancel and 'restored' the rest of the church.

 In 1824 some medieval wall-paintings were uncovered in the south aisle.
 They included an Adoration of the Magi and a weighing of souls, both of which were considered to have been painted late in the 14th century.
 There was also an earlier Adoration, over which the later version had been painted, and there was also a Resurrection.
 All the paintings were plastered over during Bruton's restoration of the St. Nicholas' in 1861.

 William Buckland, theologian, geologist and palaeontologist, is buried at the church.

 St. Nicholas' parish church is Islip's only Grade I Listed Building.